bestia-dev/rust_wasm_pwa_minimal_clock/README.md

 I will try to make it **minimal** as possible so to have an easy starting point for learning about the subject.
 \
 It looks like a plan.
 Let's start.

+## name the project

+> There are two hard things in computer science: cache invalidation, naming things, and off-by-one errors.

+What name to give?
+It will never be the best name.
+But it is really difficult to change it later.
+At least I will make it descriptive.
+This is a tutorial and not a commercial project.
+Very often the development name is not the same as the commercial name.
+To make things easier or harder, depends how you look at it.
+What is important:
+- rust programming language
+- wasm compilation target
+- PWA resulting app format
+- minimal code to show that it works
+- showing the clock is the main purpose

+So very innovative and imaginative name is: `rust_wasm_pwa_minimal_clock`.
+I choose it to be in [snake case style](https://medium.com/better-programming/string-case-styles-camel-pascal-snake-and-kebab-case-981407998841), because it is the default name format in rust.
+And for a good reason.
+No problems with filenames, case sensitive systems, spaces inside the name and what not.
+I appreciate names that are easy to `find and replace`, because this is the only function supported by text editors across heterogenous file types.
+It is bad to have a name that can be a substring of another name.
+It makes it really hard to `find and replace` across a big project.

 ## development environment